 - Miscellaneous itemized deductions, which must exceed 2 percent of your adjusted gross income under the regular tax system, are disallowed for the AMT.

-- While mortgage interest on your main and second home is still AMT-deductible, home equity loan interest is restricted.
+- Home equity loan interest is restricted.
 It can only be deducted if the money is used solely to pay for home improvements.

-- Real estate property taxes also are disallowed as deductions under the AMT.
+- Real estate property taxes are disallowed as deductions under the AMT.

 Additional tax breaks not allowed under the AMT that affect predominantly high-income people are: